What is a Bitcoin Wallet?

 Why It Matters

 Your choice of wallet affects both security and convenience.
-A phone wallet works well for everyday spending, but its internet connection creates an attack surface.
+A phone wallet works well for everyday spending.
+But its internet connection creates an attack surface.
 A hardware wallet stores your keys on an offline device, which makes theft far harder.
-Many long-term holders use both: a hardware wallet for savings and a mobile wallet for smaller, daily transactions.
+Many long-term holders use both: a hardware wallet for savings and a mobile wallet for smaller daily transactions.

 Our How to Buy Bitcoin guide walks you through choosing your first wallet.